marcomer/byu-cs324-material/git-setup/FixRemoteConnections.md

     ```bash
     git merge upstream/master
     ```
     NOTE: after running this merge command, git may tell you that you have a **merge conflict** that you need to resolve.
-I would like to create a document detailing how to resolve merge conflicts, but for right now you will have to follow online tutorials to see how it's done.
-One word of advice for resolving merge conflicts: you will likely want to accept the *incoming* changes.
+GitHub has good tutorial [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) on how to resolve merge conflicts.
+One word of advice for resolving merge conflicts: you will likely want to accept the *incoming* changes (i.e. the changes that were fetched from the upstream).
-    TODO: could you get other errors? rebase. needs further testing

  4. Merge back in any uncommitted changes that were stashed: